needle-mirror/com.unity.localization/Documentation~/Google-Sheets-Syncing-StringTableCollections.md

 It is possible to add support for pushing and pulling custom data.

-To create a custom column, you need to inherit from the abstract class *SheetColumn*.
+To create a custom column, you need to inherit from the abstract class [SheetColumn](xref:UnityEditor.Localization.Plugins.Google.Columns.SheetColumn).
 A common use for a custom column is to support additional metadata.
-In this case, you can use the abstract classes *KeyMetadataColumn* and *LocaleMetadataColumn* to simplify the process.
+In this case, you can use the abstract classes [KeyMetadataColumn](xref:UnityEditor.Localization.Plugins.Google.Columns.KeyMetadataColumn`1) and [LocaleMetadataColumn](xref:UnityEditor.Localization.Plugins.Google.Columns.LocaleMetadataColumn`1) to simplify the process.

 The following example demonstrates how to populate custom metadata into a column.